 The force needed to generate power when throwing a hook comes from the hip.
 A hook requires a chain reaction that begins with the foot firmly in the ground and pivoting as the force travels up the leg, hip, side, and shoulder in a twisting motion.

 The hook is a short, compact body punch that requires you to turn your hip during the twist.
 A hook punch is a stealth punch that usually comes from the leading hand.
 It uses a lot of energy and is an excellent complement to the jab when boxing to burn stomach fat.

 An uppercut requires you to bend your knees, keep your hips down and rotate your body while the palm of your hands is facing you and turns upward toward the sky.

 Also, the uppercut requires perfect timing.
 It should land right after the hips rotate.
 When throwing an uppercut, lean the body to the side of the uppercut slightly.
 An Uppercut is like the hook.
-A hook lands from the side where the uppercut lands from underneath.
+A hook lands from the side, whereas the uppercut lands from underneath.

 This punch allows you to test your power and assert your authority.
 The punch is like throwing a pitch in baseball.
-An overhand (or overcut or drop) punch a semi-circular and vertical punch thrown with the rear hand.
-The punch relies on body weight and can deliver a great deal of power.
+An overhand (or overcut or drop) punch is a semi-circular and vertical punch thrown with the rear hand.
+The punch relies on body weight and can deliver great power.
 When throwing an overhand punch:

 - Throw the punch over your shoulders

 - Arch your elbow